What does working the program mean?

 A handy guide to terms and concepts

-Abstinence: the act of refraining from compulsive food behaviors while working towards or maintaining a healthy body weight
+Abstinence: the act of refraining from compulsive eating and compulsive food behaviors while working towards or maintaining a healthy body weight

-Recovery: removing the need to engage in compulsive eating behaviors
+Recovery: removal of the need to engage in compulsive eating behaviors

 Tools: we have nine Tools that help focus us while we work our program of recovery, including:

 - A Plan of Eating